DrLex0/FFCP-GCodeSnippets/README.md

 ## Step 3: load the config bundles in PrusaSlicer

 If you open PrusaSlicer for the first time, try to bypass its config wizard and don't select any specific printer type.
-The way to do this seems to change with every release.
-If the wizard did create any Print, Filament, or Printer settings, delete them before loading the config bundle.
+The way to do this seems to change with every release so it is pointless to try to describe this in detail.
+If the wizard did create any Print, Filament, or Printer settings, I recommend to delete them before loading the config bundle.

-Now import the .ini file you prepared in step 2.
+Now import the .ini file you prepared in step 2 with the “Import Config Bundle” menu option.
 PrusaSlicer will overwrite existing configs with the same names, other ones will be left untouched.
+This means obsolete print settings will accumulate, unless you wipe all settings whose names start with “`Lex-`” before importing the bundle, but this is optional.<br>
-If you have nothing custom, it is better to first wipe everything before importing so you don't accumulate old cruft.
-If you make modifications to a config and you want to preserve them, save it as a new config with a unique name to prevent it from being overwritten in a future update.
+It also means that when you make modifications to a `Lex-` print setting and you want to preserve those customizations, you must save it as a new print setting with a unique name to prevent it from being overwritten in a future update.

 You can discard the .ini file, it is no longer needed unless you want to keep it as a backup.